moderndatacompany/dataos.info/docs/interfaces/workbench.md

 The prepend toggle allows you to keep the previous SQL statements in the query pane while generating the new statements.
 To remove previously generated SQL statements, disable prepend.

 One can now directly export the results of the query to a BI tool.
-Check out the Atlas section.
+Refer to the Atlas section to learn more.

 ### Atlas

-Atlas is an in-built BI solution that is used to create to create customized reports/dashboards on any datasets with visualizations.
+Atlas is an in-built BI solution that is used to create customized reports/dashboards on any datasets with visualizations.
 In the result pane, hover over the three vertically aligned dots.
 Click it, and go to the Atlas option.

 ![Atlas option](workbench/more_options.png)

 <figcaption align = "center">Atlas option</figcaption>

 When you select the Atlas option, the pop-up will ask you for the query name.
-Type a name for your query and click export.
-It will immediately take you to Atlas in a new tab.
+Type a name and click on `Export` it.
+It will immediately open Atlas in a new tab.

 To learn more, click here : Link to Atlas.